magiclabs/example-nextjs/README.md

 $ yarn dev // starts the app on localhost:3000
 ```

-- You can delete `public/vercel.svg` & `pages/api/hello.js` since we don't need them.
-Also clear contents from `pages/index.js`.

 ### Global State

 `components/Store.js` will contain our application's global state.
 Variables defined here can be accessed by components any level down through the use of React's Context API.